simon-ritchie/apysc/docstring_markdowns/apysc/_expression/last_scope.md

 **[Returns]**

 - `last_scope`: LastScope
   - Last scope value.
-If there is no last scope's value, then LastScope.NORMAL will be returned.
+If there is no last scope's value, this interface returns LastScope.NORMAL.

 ## `reset` function docstring